Narwhals have a horn or tusk that protrudes from their front. In this article, we look at why narwhals have a horn and what they use it for.

 Many adult males have dueling scars from these encounters.
 Some animals have even been found to have tusk-tips lodged in their skulls.

 The narwhal tusk is said to be a sexual trait in males.
-This is similar to the antlers of a deer, a lion’s mane, or the feathers of a male peacock.
-The tusk is used as social rank and in competing for females.
+This is similar to a deer’s antlers, a lion’s mane, or a male peacock’s feathers.
+The tusk is used as social rank and competing for females.
 During the summer, you can find males crossing their tusks and making whistling noises.
 Normally, in between them, there is a female narwhal.